SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is Orchestrator ?
 Kubernetes is the most popular container Orchestration tool.
 - Even though Docker is used for both building the images and running the containers but why we use kubernetes to run and manage the containers ?
 Because of the above disadvantages in Docker.
 - In VS we write Dockerfiles and Kubernetes manifest files ---> Push to Github ---> We pull Dockerfiles and Manifest files in DockerHost ---> We build images in DockerHost ---> Save it in Dockerhub ---> We push manifest files to Kubernetes using 'kubectl' command which need to be installed in DockerHost.
-- Kubernetes is also same as Master-Node architecture which we know in jenkins, request will first come to Kubernetes-Master and this K8-master will asign work to nodes.
+- Kubernetes is also same as Master-Node architecture which we know in jenkins, request will first come to Kubernetes Master and this K8-master will asign work to nodes.
 If small project 1 Kubernetes-Master (Minikube) is enough, if big project we need to create Kubernetes Master-Node architecture.
 - So first we are practicing Kubernetes-Master (Same as Jenkins-Master alone) we call it as 'Minikube' is a single node cluster, Master and Node are same here.
 - We have a module in internet (Open-source) a git repo just type 'Terraform aws minikube' developed by scholz.
 - Go through the code of 'Terraform-aws-minikube' in VS. In this we created minikube cluster and workstation.
 In workstation, we setup a bootstrap to install Docker and Docker-compose.